Mike Edel

 Michael Richard Edel (born December 18, 1985) is a Canadian folk musician, guitarist, and songwriter.

 He has released four studio albums, The Last of Our Mountains (2011), India, Seattle (2015), Thresholds (2019), and En Masse (2020).
 Edel has also released two extended plays, Hide from the Seasons (2008) and The Country Were I Came From (2012).

 Edel has over six million streams across various platforms.
-His music has been featured on ABC's American Idol, CBC Radio, and Sirius XM.
+His music has been featured on ABC's American Idol, CBC Radio, and SiriusXM.

 Career

 2008 - 2011: Career Beginnings, Hide from the Seasons, and The Last of our Mountains

 Edel's music career began with the release of the 5 song EP Hide from the Seasons in 2008.

 The single The Country Where I Came From was voted best single by the Victoria Times Colonist in 2012.

 2012 - 2016: India, Seattle

 His second studio album, India, Seattle (2015), was released by Cordova Bay Records.
 The album was recorded primarily with Colin Stewart, who also worked with Dan Mangan and The New Pornographers.
 The album draws from Mike Edel's life experiences to create "folksy rock" music.
 Many of the songs were inspired by Edel's upbringing in rural Alberta, such as The Closer, which tells the story of watching his brother's baseball game as a young child, and Julia, which mentions Calgary by name.
 Other songs on the album, such as Blue Above the Green are inspired by his subsequent time living in Victoria.